AryanRogye/MachEyeiOS/README.md

-## This is Just a Test for Seeing Loaded Dynamic Libraries at Runtime on iOS
+## iOS App to View and Read DynamicLibraries loaded in at runtime and on system